 Home visits are possible at an increased cost depending on location and distance.
 Some therapies may be done remotely.

 Can it be used at home?

-After an initial consultation, devices may be sold or rented for use at home between treatments with a prescription.
-Arrangements will be made on an individual basis depending on the recommended treatment plan.
+After an initial consultation, devices may be sold or rented for use at home between treatments.
+Arrangements will be made on an individual basis depending on the recommended treatment plan and device availability.